|AddressDoctor 5 Attributes|

 The Number of threads attribute can be used to increase the throughput of the component by using additional threads for address processing.

 Multithreading is also influenced by the Configuration attribute.
 Max thread count is a total limit on the number of threads concurrently accessing the AddressDoctor library (e.g. from multiple AddressDoctor components).
-Typically it can be set to the same number as Number of threads attribute if using one AddressDoctor component.
+Typically it can be set to the same number as the Number of threads attribute if using one AddressDoctor component.
 Additionally, for each thread requested by Number of threads two address objects will be used (see Max address object count in Configuration).

 Multithreading preserves the order of output records.

 It is recommended to use full database preloading to prevent the threads from blocking on file system calls.
-The Max memory usage option should be configured accordingly to accommodate all the used databases and address objects.
+The Max memory usage option should be configured accordingly to accommodate all used databases and address objects.

 If a graph fails with the message